After 40 years of WFTGA Conventions for Tourist Guides, we are fundamentally transforming our approach.

 Your Strategic Decision Tool

 The Convention theme is absolutely critical and serves as one of the most important decision criteria for selecting the winning bid.
-It’s not decoration—it’s the strategic foundation that connects your destination’s unique character with advancing the global guiding profession.
+It is not decoration – it is the strategic foundation that connects your destination’s unique character with advancing the global guiding profession.

 Why Theme Matters for Tourist Guides